 The National Park Service just revamped their official app and it’s a great way to plan all your National Park adventures in one spot with more than 400 National Parks included in the app.
 The app was created by Park Rangers so information comes from extremely knowledgeable sources – from interactive maps to self-guided park tours to general park information (like bathrooms, food, and shops), this app is the best comprehensive resource for National Parks.
 You can also download entire parks ahead of time to have all information ready for offline use.
 One fun feature is that you can create and share virtual postcards with scenes from the park.

 Washington Trails Association Trailblazer App

-If there is ever any urgent change in the trail conditions that are important for other hikers, mountain bikers, and even backcountry skiers to know, the Mountain Hub lets you make an update in real time.
-Consider this app a really helpful message board for outdoor lovers who want to stay in-the-know on their favorite trails.
-Among all the websites and apps for finding trails that we list, this is one you’ll want to have downloaded as a just in case.
+If there is ever any urgent change in the trail conditions that are important for other hikers, mountain bikers, and even backcountry skiers to know, the Mountain Hub lets you make an update in real-time.
+Consider this app a really helpful message board for outdoor lovers who want to stay in the know on their favorite trails.
+Among all the best hiking apps and websites for finding trails that we list, this is one you’ll want to have downloaded as a just in case.

 Seek by iNaturalist